manoa-bird-watch/manoa-bird-watch.github.io/README.md

 <img width="600px" style="border-radius: 10%;" class="rounded float-start pe-4" src="Images\manoa_bird_watch_login_page.png">
 <img width="600px" style="border-radius: 10%;" class="rounded float-start pe-4" src="Images\manoa_bird_watch_report_sighting_page.png">
 <img width="600px" style="border-radius: 10%;" class="rounded float-start pe-4" src="Images\manoa_bird_watch_your_sightings_page.png">

-## Overview

-_The problem:_ The Manoa campus is home to a diverse collection of plant and animal species, including many native to Hawaii.
-As a result, there are many avid bird watchers and people interested in where to find bird species, what time of day can you see these birds, and what bird species are you actually looking at.
-How can you find the bird you are looking for on campus reliably?

-_The solution:_ Design a website to collect a list of birds and various information about them such as spotted locations, species and name, and what time of day and what part of the year can you spot them.
-Users can login and post information about where the birds have been spotted to better aid other bird watchers in finding them.

 ## Approach